-Light smuon and stau particles are interesting to search for in their own right, and they are also favored by the latest muon g-2 excess.
-At the same time, it is challenging to search for them at the LHC, especially in the region where their masses are close to that of the LSP.
-In addition, such regions are favored by dark matter relic density requirements, and have been explored with the CEPC detector [359].
-Assuming a flat 5% systematic uncertainty, the discovery sensitivity can reach up to 119 (118) GeV for smuon (stau) mass via direct smuon (stau) production, as shown in Fig. 61 (left).
-The above results can fill a significant region in the gap in the LHC search.
+Light smuon and stau particles are interesting to search for in their own right, and they are also favored by SUSY explanations to the latest muon g-2 excess.
+Similar to case with light electroweakinos, it is challenging to search for light smuons and staus at the LHC, especially in the compressed region where their masses are close to that of the LSP.
+Noted that such compressed regions are favored by dark matter relic density requirements, and they have been explored for the CEPC [468].
+This study assumed a flat 5% systematic uncertainty, the discovery sensitivity was predicted to reach 119 (118) GeV for smuon (stau) mass via direct smuon (stau) production, and the results are shown in Fig. 62 (left).
+This demonstrate that the CEPC can fill a significant gap to narrow down on the compressed region.

-The center-of-mass energy of the CEPC could be upgraded to 360 GeV after its tenyear running at 240 GeV as a Higgs factory which can provide more opportunities for new physics searches besides the SM precision measurements.
-A dedicated sensitivity study is performed on the direct stau and smuon pair production at the CEPC with $\sqrt{s} = 360$ GeV.
-With 1.0 ab-1 integrated luminosity and the assumption of flat 5% systematic uncertainty, the CEPC at 360 GeV has the potential to discover the production of combined left-handed and right-handed stau up to 168.5 GeV if exists; the discovery potential of direct smuon reaches up to 175 GeV with the same assumption, as shown in Fig. 61 (right).
+The center-of-mass energy of the CEPC will be upgraded to 360 GeV after its ten-year running at 240 GeV as a Higgs factory.
+A dedicated sensitivity study on direct stau and smuon pair production at the CEPC with $\sqrt{s} = 360$ GeV has been carried out in Ref.
+[469].
+This study assumed 1.0 ab-1 integrated luminosity and a flat 5% systematic uncertainty.
+The CEPC at 360 GeV is predicted to be capable of discovering the production of combined left-handed and right-handed stau up to 170 GeV; the discovery potential of direct smuon reaches up to 178 GeV with the same assumptions, as shown in Fig. 62 (right).
 This result also gives a strong motivation to raise the center-of-mass energy of CEPC from 240 GeV to 360 GeV.

-Somewhat heavier selectrons, above the kinematic limit for direct production, can also be searched for in the process [360]: $e_R^+e_R^- \to \tilde{\chi}1^0(\text{bino}) + \tilde{\chi}1^0(\text{bino}) + \gamma$ , as shown in Fig. 62.
-The
+Relatively heavier selectrons, esp. above the kinematic limit for direct production, can also be searched for in the process [470]: $e_R^+e_R^- \to \tilde{\chi}1^0(\text{bino}) + \tilde{\chi}1^0(\text{bino}) + \gamma$ , as shown in Fig. 63.
+The reach depends on the model assumptions.
+For example, if the relic abundance requirement is satisfied by the LSP annihilating through the Z-pole, the right-handed selectron can be excluded up to 180 (210) GeV respectively at 3(2) $\sigma$ .
+On the other hand, if the

-FIG. 61: Top: representative diagram illustrating the pair production of charged staus (smuons) and subsequent decay into a two-tau (two-muon) final state.
+FIG. 62: Top: representative diagram illustrating the pair production of charged staus (smuons) and subsequent decay into a two-tau (two-muon) final state.
 Bottom: The $5\sigma$ discovery contour (solid line) and $2\sigma$ exclusion contour (dashed line) for the direct stau production and direct smuon production with 5% flat systematic uncertainty.
 Left (Right) plot presents the center-of-mass energy of 240 (360) GeV.